-My current research focuses on the use of social technologies by LGBT people in the rural Midwest.
+I use ethnographic and participatory design methods to understand how people living in the rural Midwestern United States envision the future of technology for rural community and culture.
 I am more broadly interested in the ways in which identity and social systems, particularly sexuality, class, and rurality, affect the creation, transmission, storage, and access of information in social settings.

-This research began in 2014 with a Master’s thesis project on the use of location-based social network, SCRUFF, by gay men in the rural Midwest.
+This research began with a Master’s thesis project on the use of location-based social network, SCRUFF, by gay men in the rural Midwest.
 The resulting thesis focused primarily on the mediating role of rurality in finding community, navigating sexual relationships, and privacy and safety concerns.
 It used content analysis of user profiles in urban and rural areas throughout Michigan and semi-structured interviews with users in the rural Midwest.
-My current interests in this arena are related to how these technologies create particular kinds of users and the role of boredom and familiarity in the day-to-day use of these apps.
 Some results of this work (co-authored with Silvia Lindtner) appeared in the proceedings of CSCW 2017 (PDF) and received an Honorable Mention for Best Paper.

 User acceptance of location tracking technologies in health research (2015-2016)

 This research lead by Dr. Tiffany Veinot assessed the feasibility of using GPS-based data collection techniques for measuring chronic illness management activities.
 To do this, we deployed smartphones and smart-watches with approximately 25 people with chronic illnesses for a month long period in which the devices recorded location data and daily surveys were pushed to participants.
 In addition, we conducted two interviews with participants about the devices, their ease of use, and data quality.
 The results of this research (co-authored with Dr. Veinot and others) appear in the Journal of Biomedical Informatics (PDF pre-print) and are also currently under review at the Journal of Medical Internet Research.